 Organisations with existing security programs could quickly achieve GDPR.
 Yet even now, there still seems to be problems for companies when becoming compliant.
 With so much pressure put on meeting the requirements, many companies were overwhelmed by demands on what they had to do.
 GDPR introduction may have also resulted in many businesses taking a more relaxed approach, that occur in less effective data security.

 Big Data can be seen and used on almost any stationary or remote device.
 This easy access to data requires additional levels of security to ensure that the data won’t intercept.
 Unfortunately, many companies rely on cheap VPNs or lifetime subscription services that do not provide monitoring.
 A trustworthy private network provider will monitor all data and devices at all times to optimise the additional layer of security, both internally and externally.

-When talking about sharing the data, it is hard not to mention data monetization.
+When talking about data processing and sharing, it is hard not to mention data monetization.
 Data is now commonly recognised as the most crucial resource in the world.
 That means that it is now time to modernise how companies manage data.
 After this, it should be easy to participate in future data exchanges when they emerge.
 If companies choose the right strategy about data security, it can be genuinely beneficial.

 The first step is to select a data platform that allows your company to monetize the data and manage risks.
 The endgame is to lead your industry to achieve the maximum potential from your data assets.
 What you do today will help you determine how to protect your data and derived data assets from competitors.
 Therefore, it is crucial to adopt a solution that easily enables secure storage, analysis, and exchange of gathered data.

 Big Data security requires a well-thought strategy.
 While handling large amounts of data, Big Data security risks become a real concern.
 A comprehensive approach should focus on:

 - Visibility into all data and interactions